 Launching a good quality podcast from home requires a few things to get started.
 You can typically find these things second hand, rent, or even borrow them from someone if the cost is an issue at the beginning.

-Things you need to start a podcast from home:
+Equipment you need to start a podcast from home:

 - A USB mic.
 Some great ones include Blue Snowball Mic, Blue Yeti (on cardioid setting), Samson Q2U.
 Whichever mic you go for, picking one with a cover and cardioid setting will provide the highest quality.